 What's the Agent-Editor Panel Luncheon all about?

 This is one of the most popular sessions we offer.
 Want to know the latest in the publishing industry?
 Want to hear straight from the agents and editors what they're looking for?
 For an additional fee, attendees will have the opportunity to ask questions and listen in as industry professionals dish about what's happening in the writing world.
-Attendees will enjoy a Greek buffet (a substantial meal) while jotting down their burning questions on provided notecards.
+Attendees will enjoy a buffet lunch while jotting down their burning questions on provided notecards.
 Moderator, JC Lynne, will then collect the cards and read aloud the questions; the agents and editors will each have a chance to answer these questions.

 This is an excellent opportunity to learn the latest ins and outs of the publishing business from a wide variety of professionals.
-Remember, if you sign up for two add-ons, you save $10!

 How do the Consults work?